Get the Roto-Rooter App

 Skip to main content

-How to Unfreeze a Frozen Pipe
+How to Thaw a Frozen Pipe

 One of the most common issues that people experience during the winter comes in the form of a frozen pipe.
 If not taken care of immediately, a frozen water supply pipe can burst and cause extensive and expensive water damage to your home.
 How do you know if a pipe is frozen?
 The biggest indicator is if you turn on your faucet and nothing comes out.
 If this is the case, it's time to get to work.
-Here's how to unfreeze a pipe - the right way:
+Here's how to thaw a pipe - the right way:

 Tools & Supplies